DAG Scheduling in the BSP Model: Proofs for Section

-These have also been outlined in Section~\ref{sec:tax}.
-In models with communication, it suffices to take a source node $v_0$ that forks into two directed paths of length $\ell$.
-For $\ell$ large enough, any of the models with communication assigns the two paths to two different processors, otherwise the cost is much larger.
-Without latency, this results in a work cost of $\ell+1$ and a communication cost of $g$ in each of the models, so the total cost/makespan is $\ell+g+1$.
-On the other hand, if we can duplicate $v_0$ on both processors, then we easily obtain a cost of $\ell+1$, which is smaller.
+For the first point, consider a simple DAG consisting of two directed paths of length $\ell$, and a common source node $v_0$ that has an edge towards the initial node of both paths.
+For $\ell$ large enough, any of the models with communication assigns the two paths to two different processors $p_1$ and $p_2$, otherwise the cost is much larger.
+Without latency, this results in a work cost of $\ell+1$ and a communication cost of $1 \cdot g$ in each of the models, so the total cost/makespan is $\ell+g+1$.
+On the other hand, if we can duplicate $v_0$ on both $p_1$ and $p_2$, then no communication is required, and we easily obtain a cost of $\ell+1$, which is smaller.

-In case of classical scheduling without work weights, each integer point in time allows us to communicate the computed values to all processors (even with barrier synchronization); as such, if a node $v$ is computed at time step $t$ at the earliest, then its value can be distributed to all processors by the beginning of time step $(t+1)$, so there is no motivation to compute $v$ on further processors either in time step $t$ or later.
+In case of classical scheduling without work weights, each integer point in time allows us to communicate the computed values to all processors (even with barrier synchronization).
+As such, if a node $v$ is computed at time step $t$ at the earliest, then its value can be distributed to all processors by the beginning of time step $(t+1)$, so there is no motivation to compute $v$ on further processors either in time step $t$ or later.
 Similarly, in case we have work weights but no barrier synchronization, if $t(v)+w_{work}(v)$ is the earliest time when one of the processors finishes computing $v$, then the value of $v$ already becomes available on all other processors by this time $t(v)+w_{work}(v)$, so there is no motivation for any other processor to begin computing $v$.
+As such, duplication cannot decrease the optimum cost in these cases.